 The National University of Ireland in Galway was founded in 1845.
 Since then, it has grown dramatically in both size and reputation, and it now has a student population of over 18,000.
 NUIG offers a wide range of undergraduate and postgraduate courses, as well as part-time degrees, flexible learning options, and online learning.

 University College Cork (UCC) was founded in 1849, making it much older than some of the other Irish universities included in the rankings.
 UCC now has a student body of over 21,000 people.
 UCC's campus is located on 42 acres of wooded land, just a 10-minute walk from Cork city center.
 It is Ireland's leading research institution, with a highly reputed international faculty.

 DCU was established in 1975 and now has three campuses spread across Dublin.
 DCU is committed to increasing its students' employability and transferability.
 It was Ireland's first higher education institution to include workplace internships (INTRA) in undergraduate courses.
 This could explain their higher score in the most recent QS Employability Rankings (301-500).

 The University of Limerick (UL) is located on Ireland's west coast, along the Shannon River, and one can enjoy its unspoiled natural surroundings.

-As UL has strong ties to business and industry, its graduates outperform the national average in terms of employment.
+As UL has strong ties to business and industry for internships , its graduates outperform the national average in terms of employment.
 Each year, the school helped to place over 2,000 of its students in paid and semi-paid work placements, pioneering the concept of Cooperative Education in Ireland.